rbi-mtm/ams/day1/README_handson.md

 ### EXTRA-2.3: Compute with the primitive cell of diamond<a id="sec-2-3-3"></a>

-Modify the script to create the primitive cell of diamond, and plot the result.
+Modify the script to work with the primitive cell of diamond, and plot the result.
 What differences do you see (in terms of values of total energy, or `a0`)?

-### EXTRA-2.4: Do we need a supercell?<a id="sec-2-3-4"></a>
+### EXTRA-2.4: How about a supercell?<a id="sec-2-3-4"></a>

 Repeat the exercise with some supercell instead of the unit cell.
 Do you get any differences?
 Why?